 We all know that money is a pretty powerful device.
 Changes in tax policy incentivize people to save or spend their money in particular ways just so they can keep more of it.
-Take for example, electric cars.
+Take, for example, electric cars.
 Electric car sales increased the moment that people received tax breaks for buying them.

-Parents often use money to push their kids to make certain decisions.
+Parents often use the money to push their kids to make certain decisions.
 In fact, you must have seen movies, read books, or read news articles about parents directing their children’s behavior by funding or not funding their life choices.

 All of that is to say that the “power of the purse” is powerful indeed.
 And that extends to the choices people make with regard to who gets their money after they pass away.
 We’ve all heard stories of parents disinheriting certain family members.
 Well, in case you are doing your estate planning and do not want to take the drastic step of disinheriting anyone, there is still an alternative – incentive trusts.

 What is an Incentive Trust?

 The concept of an incentive trust has gained a lot of popularity recently among lawyers and other estate planning professionals.
 Basically, an incentive trust is a trust that has certain “incentive provisions” that, as you may expect, push people to engage in certain behaviors, confront particular issues, or further an overall perspective on life.

 Thus, the incentive trust provides a financial incentive for the beneficiary to engage in a particular behavior.
 If the beneficiary engages in that behavior, then he or she will receive money from the trust.
 When you think about it, this is not too different from promising your toddler ice cream if he behaves in the supermarket (we’re not above bribing our kids, right?).

 A trust does not always have specific incentive provisions.
 Sometimes the trust will include an overall statement about the trust grantor’s worldview or life perspective.
 Then, the trustee of the incentive trust should be guided by those general life principles.